mab253/software-interventions-spring22/README.md

 **Readings due today:**
   - ["The Iowa caucus smartphone app disaster, explained"](https://www.vox.com/recode/2020/2/4/21122211/iowa-caucus-smartphone-app-disaster-explained), S. Morrison, _The Verge_
+  - [WhatsApp’s Influence in the Brazilian Election and How It Helped Jair Bolsonaro Win](https://www.cfr.org/blog/whatsapps-influence-brazilian-election-and-how-it-helped-jair-bolsonaro-win), Caio C. V. Machado _CFR Blog_
+  - Rafaela Nakano, The revolution that never came: the truck drivers’ strike in Brazil from within a WhatsApp group (video, link to come)

 for next class: \
 **Assignment:** communications API experiment

+**Additional References:**
+- [Computational Power: Automated Use of WhatsApp in the Elections](https://feed.itsrio.org/computational-power-automated-use-of-whatsapp-in-the-elections-59f62b857033), ITS - Rio de Janeiro

 ---